Jaloko/LightingEngine/README.md

 le.render();
 ```

-This will start the engine with the provided canvas, create a pentagon at x = 100 and y = 100, set the light colour to red, create a point light at x = 200 and y = 200 and finally initialize the engine.
+This will start the engine with the provided canvas, create a green pentagon at x = 100 and y = 100 and put it in the foreground layer, set the light colour to red, create a point light at x = 200 and y = 200 and finally initialize the engine.
 After this the engine is updated and then renders to the canvas.